Anne Cushman

 Anne Cushman (born c.
-1964) is a teacher of yoga as exercise and meditation, an author on the intersection of those topics long thought to be distinct but now widely called Mindful Yoga, and a novelist.
+1964) is an American teacher of yoga as exercise and meditation, a writer on Mindful Yoga, and a novelist.
 Her novel Enlightenment for Idiots was named by Booklist as one of the top ten novels of 2008.

-Life
+Cushman has also been an editor for Yoga Journal and Tricycle: The Buddhist Review.
+She directs mentoring programs and multi-year meditation training for yoga teachers at the Spirit Rock Meditation Center, emphasizing the fusion of yoga and Buddhist meditation and highlighting their shared history and philosophy.

+Education

 Cushman obtained her bachelor's degree in comparative religion at Princeton University in 1984.
 She completed Spirit Rock Meditation Center's 2-year "Community Dharma Leader" and its 4-year "Dharma Retreat Teacher" training courses.

+Career

-She directs the mentoring element of the Mindfulness meditation teacher certification program at Spirit Rock, where in 2007 she and dharma instructor Phillip Moffitt founded the first multi-year Buddhist meditation training for yoga teachers.
+Cushman directs the mentoring element of the Mindfulness meditation teacher certification program at Spirit Rock, where in 2007 she and dharma instructor Phillip Moffitt founded the first multi-year Buddhist meditation training for yoga teachers.
 She has taught around a hundred yoga and meditation retreats and trainings.
 She notes in her book Moving into Meditation that "the fusion of yoga asana and Buddhist meditation—once viewed as heretical in both camps—has [by 2014] become common."
 She adds that "Mindful yoga" is not "just a random combination of techniques cooked up by marketing professionals", but that mindfulness meditation and the asanas of hatha yoga are "different strands of the same braided rope of yogic history and philosophy" developed in India over the past 2,500 years.

 Cushman was for 8 years an editor of Yoga Journal; she has also been also West Coast editor of Tricycle: The Buddhist Review.
 She has written articles for both journals, and for others including Yoga International.

 She has given numerous talks on topics related to meditation, for example on dharma (right living).
 She has led workshops at the Kripalu Center for Yoga & Health.
 She presents "embodied mindfulness" retreats for women.
 As a writer and a teacher of yoga and Buddhist meditation, she stated in an interview with Integral Yoga magazine that to her, both yoga and writing are full-time "mastery paths".

+Personal life

-She married a classmate from Princeton in 1999, divorcing in 2002.
+Cushman married a classmate from Princeton in 1999, divorcing in 2002.
 She lives with her son in Fairfax, California.
 She travelled to India in 2007 on a "pilgrimage" to visit places associated with the Buddha; the trip provided material for her 2009 novel Enlightenment for Idiots.